List of SpongeBob SquarePants characters: Nosferatu

-Slappy Laslo
+Slappy Laszlo

-Slappy Laslo (voiced by Tom Kenny impersonating Peter Lorre) is a fish whose voice, appearance, and mannerisms are modeled after Peter Lorre.
+Slappy Laszlo (voiced by Tom Kenny impersonating Peter Lorre) is a fish whose voice, appearance, and mannerisms are modeled after Peter Lorre.
 After appearing in "SpongeBob's Big Birthday Blowout", Slappy was shown to work as a butler for Nosferatu in "Squidferatu", "Slappy Daze", and "FunBelievable".
 Slappy also recurred on The Patrick Star Show as a big fan of the titular show.

 Old Man Jenkins

-Old Man Jenkins (voiced by various uncredited actors from seasons 5—10 and by John Gegenhuber since season 11) is an elderly townsperson who lives at the Shady Shoals retirement home and is a common patron of the Krusty Krab.
+Old Man Jenkins (voiced by various actors from seasons 5—10, John Gegenhuber since season 11) is an elderly townsperson who lives at the Shady Shoals retirement home and is a common patron of the Krusty Krab.
 His appearance and job changed often throughout the first ten seasons.
 A country style banjo music usually plays whenever he appears.
 This music was confirmed as a theme song in the episode 'Friend or Foe' when elementary age Eugene Krabs states, "I'd know that theme song anywhere, it's Old Man Jenkins!"

 In season 11, the series' staff decided on a finite design for Old Man Jenkins, and the actor John Gegenhuber began to consistently voice him.
 In the stage musical, Old Man Jenkins stirs up hysteria by blaming the impending volcanic eruption on Sandy.

+Lady Upturn

+Lady Mildred Upturn CCCXXXIII (voiced by Sirena Irwin in most appearances, Lori Alan in "Moving Bubble Bass") is a posh rich fish who owns Upturn's Department Store and an art museum.
+She originally had a blonde fin in earlier appearances before they were recolored to purple.

+In Kamp Koral: SpongeBob's Under Years, Upturn is a camper at Yacht Cabin.

+Lady Upturn also recurred in The Patrick Star Show.